If anyone has taken the idea of the world as their runway to heart, it’s

 Vogue Fashion Awards, where she donned the DKNY “naked dress” that was also seen in the first season of Sex and the City.
 1999 Ron Galella/Ron Galella Collection/Getty Images

-Not one to shy away from experimenting with clothes, the actress wore a tan corset and black shorts for the 18th Annual CFDA Awards in New York City in 1999.
+Not one to shy away from experimenting with clothes, the actor wore a tan corset and black shorts for the 18th Annual CFDA Awards in New York City in 1999.

 2000 Ron Galella, Ltd./Ron Galella Collection/Getty Images

-Parker attended the 2000 Golden Globes — where she won an award for her performance in
+Parker attended the 57th Golden Globe Awards in 2000, where she won an award for her performance in

-For a bolder, more playful contrast, the actor sported a ballet-inspired feather dress by Oscar de la Renta for the 2000 Emmys, which felt like the high-fashion version of the tulle ensemble she wore in the opening credits of
+For a more playful contrast, the actor sported a ballet-inspired feather dress by Oscar de la Renta for the 52nd Primetime Emmy Awards in 2000.
+The look felt like the high-fashion version of the tulle ensemble she wore in the opening credits of

 SATC.
 2001 Steve Granitz/WireImage/Getty Images

-Parker opted for another bold outfit when she went to the 2001 SAG Awards — where she won the award for Female Actor in a Comedy Series — in a beaded bandeau top and flowing midi skirt.
+Parker opted for another bold outfit — a beaded bandeau top and flowing midi skirt — when she went to the 7th Annual Screen Actors Guild (SAG) Awards in 2001.
+That night, she won the award for Female Actor in a Comedy Series.

 2003 L. Cohen/WireImage/Getty Images

-In 2003 the actor chose to wear a layered organza gown by Chanel Couture for the occasion, maintaining a trend of wearing pink to the awards show.
+In 2003, the actor chose to wear a layered organza gown from Chanel’s Haute Couture collection, maintaining a pattern of wearing pink to awards shows.

 2004 Frank Trapper/Corbis Entertainment/Getty Images

-The award-winning actor opted for a black ensemble at the 2004 Emmys, where she chose to wear a lace dress with a statement-making feathered skirt.
+The award-winning actor opted for a black ensemble at the 56th Primetime Emmy Awards in 2004 — a lace dress with a statement-making feathered skirt.

 2006 Evan Agostini/Getty Images

-Parker attended the 2006 Met Gala with friend and designer Lee Alexander McQueen, where the theme was AngloMania.
-The pair wore coordinated outfits featuring a bold and edgy tartan print.
+Parker posed with friend and designer Lee Alexander McQueen at the Met Gala, where the theme was AngloMania.
+The pair wore coordinated outfits featuring a tartan print.

 2007 Patrick McMullan/Patrick McMullan/Getty Images